Mats77/WhoU-Backend/README.md

 }
 ```

 This 20-digits-long random key is stored in the localStorage of the client.
 With each following start of the app the userId and the sessionkey are transmitted to the server automatically.
-In those cases the users seems to be automatically logged in.
+In those cases the users are automatically logged in.
 Only when he logs out in the settings screen he has to reinsert his credentials.

 With a succesfull sessionkey-login all relevant userdata are sent to the client, so that the personal homescreen can be set up properly.
 Since we expect the users to have not so many personal data stored yet, with a username login the only thing returned is the userid with the sessionkey.
 All necessary data are requested seperately, which will be described in the next section.

 **The UserData Module:**

 This UserData Module is a huge and important one.
-It offers nine APIs which serve the purpose to the CRUD methods of the user data.
+It offers nine APIs which serve the purpose of CRUD methods.
 For example there are the savePhoto, getPhoto, deletePhoto and updateProfilPhoto methods.
 The client converts a photo, that is stored on the users phone or just has been taken by the user, into a string.
 This string is transmitted to the server and stored in the user.photos array.
-With the photoString an id, which is unique for one user but not for all photos is stored.
+With the photoString an id, which is unique for one user but not for all photos, is stored.
 In addition to that the photo object contains a isProfilPhoto flag which is set to one for the first photo automatically.

 ```js
 //requesting the user and error handling